wordware-ai/magnitude-fork/README.md

 - `ANTHROPIC_API_KEY` (claude-3-7-sonnet-latest)
 - `OPENAI_API_KEY` (gpt-4.1-2025-04-14)

 If you have any of these in your environment, no additional setup is needed for the planner.
-To explicitly select a specific provider and model, see [configuration docs](https://docs.magnitude.run/reference/configuration).
+To explicitly select a specific provider and model, see [configuration docs](https://docs.magnitude.run/reference/llm-configuration).
+Currently we support Google Vertex AI, Anthropic, AWS Bedrock, OpenAI, and OpenAI-compatible providers.

 > We strongly recommend Gemini 2.5 pro or Sonnet 3.5/3.7 for the planner model.
 We design the planner agent with the strongest models in mind, so other models may not work as expected.